Diamond Bar Property Division Attorney

 It is also important to note that the court can only divide property that is in the state of California.
 If one spouse owns property in another state or another country, the court does not have the authority to divide that property.
 However, the court can award the other spouse a larger share of the community property to make up for the fact that they are not receiving a share of the separate property.

-How to Protect Your Property in a Divorce
+Get Help from Experienced Attorneys Protect Your Property in a Divorce

 When a couple decides to divorce, one of the most contentious issues they face is how to divide their property.
 In California, property is divided according to community property laws.
 This means that all property and debts acquired during the marriage are considered community property and are subject to equal division.
 Property that was acquired before the marriage or after the date of separation is considered separate property and is not subject to division.